rsn8887/Hurrican/readme.md

 # Current Limitations

  - Don't try to remap buttons in the controls menu, it asks for a button press, but doesn't react to Joycon input.
 The only way out is to force quit the game with the home button.
 If you mess up preferences, just delete `/switch/Hurrican/hurrican.cfg`

+ - The tutorial level (if you select "Start Tutorial" instead of "Start New Game") currently crashes just after loading.

 # Building